-The perceived and real injury risks are significant barriers to encouraging more people to cycle.
+However, significant barriers to encouraging more people to cycle are the perceived and real injury risks.
 In Australia, there was an increase of 7.5% in age standardised rates of life threatening injury for cyclists from 2000-01 to 2007-08, which was the highest of all road user groups (Henley and Harrison, 2011).
-Research in Australia has demonstrated that police crash records significantly underestimate the number of cyclist crashes (Lujic et al, 2008).
-Furthermore, crashes where cyclists are injured may not be captured in hospitalisation data if cyclists receive treatment in emergency departments or with local medical practitioners.
+Official registrations however, often underestimate the number of crashes.
+For example, research in Australia has demonstrated that police crash records significantly underestimate the number of cyclist crashes (Lujic et al, 2008).
+Furthermore, crashes where cyclists were injured may not be captured in hospitalisation data if cyclists receive treatment in emergency departments or with local medical practitioners.
 Lower European cycling injury rates have been attributed to better cycling infrastructure and education for all road users, reduced speed limits (30km/h) and an expectation on drivers that they are responsible for cyclist safety (Garrard et al, 2010) thus suggesting possibilities for improving cycling safety in Australia.

-The Safe Systems Approach [SSA] has been adopted in Australia as an approach to road safety.
-It emphasises a holistic view of road safety, with shared responsibility for the prevention of crashes (Roadwise, 2011).
+The SSA has been adopted in Australia as an approach to road safety.
+It emphasises an holistic view of road safety, with shared responsibility for the prevention of crashes (Roadwise, 2011).
 The SSA has four essential elements for safety promotion: safe road use (behaviour), safe roads and roadsides (infrastructure), safe speeds and safe vehicles (Roadwise, 2011).
 It aims to reduce the number of crashes by creating a transport system that is more forgiving of human error, keeps crash forces at a survivable level and decreases unsafe road user behaviour as a contributing factor to road crashes (Vicroads, 2012).

-To date, application of the SSA within planning documents has focussed on motor vehicles and drivers.
-For example, although the "National Road Safety Strategy 2011-2020" (Australian Transport Council, 2011) applies the SSA throughout, with minimal specific application to more vulnerable road users, such as cyclists.
-The "National Cycling Strategy 2011-2016" (Australian Bicycle Council, 2010) does not mention the SSA.
-The Austroads "Guide to Road Design" (Austroads, 2009) and "Cycling Aspects of Austroads Guides" (Austroads, 2011) state the philosophy and objectives of the SSA approach are relevant to pedestrian and cyclist infrastructure but offer few suggestions as to how to apply SSA principles to promote cyclist safety.
-The "NSW Bike Plan" (Roads and Traffic Authority, 2010) discusses various aspects of the SSA, but does not apply it overtly as a framework for safety.
+To date, application of the SSA within planning documents has focussed on motor vehicles and drivers, for example, the "National Road Safety Strategy 2011-2020" (Australian Transport Council, 2011) applies the SSA throughout.
+However, there has been minimal application specifically to more vulnerable road users, such as cyclists.
+For example, the "National Cycling Strategy 2011-2016" (Australian Bicycle Council, 2010) does not mention the SSA.
+Despite the Austroads "Guide to Road Design" (Austroads, 2009) and "Cycling Aspects of Austroads Guides" (Austroads, 2011) stating the philosophy and objectives of the SSA approach are as relevant to pedestrian and cyclist infrastructure as they are to roads in general, these guides give few suggestions as to how to apply these principles to promote cyclist safety.
+Furthermore, the "NSW Bike Plan" (Roads and Traffic Authority, 2010) appears to discuss various aspects of the SSA, but the SSA is not applied overtly as a framework for the safety aspects of the plan.

-Consistent application of the SSA to cycling should offer improvements to cycling safety, yet currently there is little information regarding the impact of infrastructure, vehicle, speed or behavioural factors, and their interactions, on cyclists.
+Consistent application of the SSA to cycling should offer improvements to cycling safety, yet currently there is little information regarding the impact of infrastructure, vehicle, speed or behavioural factors, and their interactions, on cyclists (or other vulnerable road users).
 Moreover, the success of the SSA is likely to be limited in the absence of its widespread application by all levels of government and to all road users.
 Discussion and debate on what a safe system may look like should be encouraged (Transport Research Centre, 2008).
 This research aims to assess whether the SSA can be usefully applied to a set of self-reported cycling crashes to classify crash contributors.
+Telephone interviews were conducted with cyclists who reported crashing during the Safer Cycling Study with questions structured around the four SSA key elements.

-2. Methods
+Methods